American Tourister Moonlight Spinner 28 Review

 Storage & Organization

-Storage and organization are simple and thoughtful in this suitcase.
+This case has a simple yet thoughtful layout.
 There are no external pockets or organizational features, but you can easily put a purse or carry-on items on top of the bag, given its rigid exterior design.

 Inside, you'll find two large compartments that can hold either bulky or delicate items.
 The compartments each hold about 50 liters (calculated from our measurements).